ibm-cloud-docs/appid/profiles.md

 **iOS Swift**
 {: ph data-hd-programlang='swift'}

 If new tokens are not explicitly passed to the SDK, {{site.data.keyword.appid_short_notm}} uses the last received tokens to retrieve and validate the response.
-For example, you can execute the following code after a successful authentication and the SDK retrieves additional information about the user.
+For example, you can run the following code after a successful authentication and the SDK retrieves additional information about the user.
 {: ph data-hd-programlang='swift'}

 ```